MariamAsall/Car-Sales-Analysis-/README.md

 5. **Statistical Summary**: Displaying statistical summaries for both categorical and numerical data.
 6. **Business Questions**: Addressing business-related questions for data-driven decision-making.

 ## Acknowledgments

 Special thanks to the data providers and the inspiration to uncover actionable insights from automotive sales.

-6- **Business Questions** : Addressing business-related questions for data-driven decision-
-                            making.

-**Acknowledgments**
-Special thanks to the data providers and the inspiration to uncover actionable insights from automotive sales.